The correct balance of nutrients in pet food is essential for normal growth and function.

 If the ribs are clearly visible with no fat covering, your pet may be underweight or if the ribs are not able to be felt and there is no visible tuck, your pet may be overweight.
 Fortunately, a weight loss diet that may include a specific type of food can help your pet on the road to a healthier weight.
 Pets that are overweight require less calories and a diet that is high in protein and fiber.
 This helps to create a feeling of satiety (fullness), which reduces the quantity of food required.

-For cats, an indoor cat will have significantly less energy requirements than an outdoor cat, so it is important to give them the appropriate portion based on their lifestyle.
-Exercise for cats can be encouraged through play by using wand toys, balls, and battery-operated prey mimicking toys.
+For cats, an indoor cat will have significantly fewer energy requirements than an outdoor cat, so it is important to give them the appropriate portion based on their lifestyle.
+Exercise for cats can be encouraged through play by using wand toys, balls, and battery-operated prey-mimicking toys.
 Cats are very clever, so rotate through the toys to prevent boredom.
-Multiple short play sessions throughout the day of between 2-5 minutes is sufficient.
+Multiple short play sessions throughout the day of between two and five minutes are sufficient.

 Contact your local Vetlife clinic, and the friendly staff can help formulate a feeding and exercise plan, or a weight loss plan that is specific for you and your pet’s lifestyle.